drwwoob/McDoner/docs/futurePlan.md

 ## dragging pages
 wow, very kewl, and very hard(.
 I do have the idea on how to make the data move, but how do i make the animation T_T

+## refactor
+man, it's really a mess, i have to admit